temporalio/documentation/docs/cluster-deployment-guide.md

 If you're self-hosting your Temporal Cluster, verify whether your [Visibility database](#supported-databases) version supports advanced Visibility features.

-To create custom Search Attributes in your self-hosted Temporal Cluster Visibility store, use `temporal operator search-attribute create` with `--name` and `--type` modifiers.
+To create custom Search Attributes in your self-hosted Temporal Cluster Visibility store, use `temporal operator search-attribute create` with `--name` and `--type` command options.

 For example, to create a Search Attribute called `CustomSA` of type `Keyword`, run the following command: